octopress/multilingual/README.md

 To install manually without bundler:

-    $ gem install octopress-multi-language
+    $ gem install octopress-multilingual

 Then add the gem to your Jekyll configuration.

     gems:
-      - octopress-multi-language
+      - octopress-multilingual

 ## An important note

-**There is not a Jekyll standard for multi-language sites** and many plugins will not work properly with this setup.
-Octopress and it's plugins are being designed to support multi-language features, but without a standard, some use-cases may be overlooked.
-If you have a problem with an Octopress plugin supporting your multi-language site, please file an issue and we'll do our best to address it.
+**There is not a Jekyll standard for multilingual sites** and many plugins will not work properly with this setup.
+Octopress and it's plugins are being designed to support multilingual features, but without a standard, some use-cases may be overlooked.
+If you have a problem with an Octopress plugin supporting your multilingual site, please file an issue and we'll do our best to address it.

-## Setting up a multi-language site
+## Setting up a multilingual site

 When adding this plugin to your site, you will need to: